 Definition of service: The Director and Human Resources and Financial Specialist perform budget, governance, policy, financial and human resources duties necessary for efficient operation of SCKLS.
-In 2006, 2008, 2009, 2010 and 2011, SCKLS was recognized with exemplary audits.
-The SCKLS Grants-in-aid program for member public and academic libraries are included in administrative areas of responsibility.
+In 2006, 2008, 2009, 2010, 2011, 2012 and 2013 SCKLS was recognized with exemplary audits.
+The SCKLS Grants-in-aid programs for member public, academic and special libraries are included in administrative areas of responsibility.
 The Director and Human Resources and Financial Specialist also manage the South Central Kansas Library System Foundation (SCKLF).
-The Director provides referrals and authorizes professional services to assist member libraries in the areas of public library legal authority; facility architecture; and accounting.
+The Director provides referrals and authorizes professional services to assist member libraries in the areas of library architecture and accounting.